 With thousands of miles of hiking trails in San Mateo County and Silicon Valley, our area offers a variety of outdoor spaces to be active while enjoying the breathtaking beauty of the San Francisco Bay Area.
 Looking for scenic views, Sign Hill Park in South San Francisco is the perfect spot, providing 30 acres of open space and almost two miles of hiking trails overlooking the Peninsula.

 Another great spot is the Pulgas Ridge Reserve in Redwood City.
-This 366-acre space offers numerous trails for hiking, giving you access to views of cool canyons and a ridge top overlooking the bay and surrounding hillsides or check out the San Francisco Bay Trail, which offers beautiful views of the bay.
+This 366-acre space offers numerous trails for hiking, giving you access to views of cool canyons and a ridge top overlooking the bay and surrounding hillsides, or check out the San Francisco Bay Trail, which offers beautiful views of the bay.
+Now, if you're looking to do some hiking in a historic setting, Filoli's vast estate offers many natural trails, so plan a visit and explore the beauty and tranquility of another time.
 Read more about the best hiking trails in San Mateo County and Silicon Valley.

 Fascinated by or interested in outdoor water activities?
 On the southern peninsula in Palo Alto is the 1,940-acre Baylands Reserve - one of the largest tracts of undisturbed marshland remaining in the San Francisco Bay.
 With 15 miles of multi-use trails, you get access to a unique mixture of tidal and freshwater habitats.
 It is also a great place to go bird watching!